timofeysie/dot-one/README.md

 The above code shows a bit of inconsistency in showing code with the function format when it used the arrow version in the sign up component.

-The functional component versus the version with a 'fat' arrow version:
+The functional component versus the version with a 'fat' arrow version (sometimes also called a lambda):

 #### Snippet: rfce (react functional component w/ export default at the bottom)